Raudius/files_scripts/docs/Functions.md

 Finds a Nextcloud user from the given parameters.

 If the name is specified, the function will return all users who have a matching name.
-If the UUID is given the name is ignored and a user is returned with the given UUID.
+If the UUID is given, the name is ignored and a search is performed for a user with the given UUID.
 If both parameters are left empty (`nil`), the current user is returned.
-If a user that meets the parameters can't be found an empty array is returned.
+If a user that meets the parameters can't be found, an empty array is returned.
 ## Output
 ### abort